PawelAdamski/JInstall/README.md

 # JInstall
 ## Overview
-JInstall is an Maven plugin which allows you to install application on your local machine.
+JInstall is an Maven plugin which allows you to install Java application on your local machine.

 ## Example
 Imagine you have created ping application in Java.
 Let's call it JPing.